cormiertyshawn895/Retroactive/README.md

 ## Retroactive is an app that lets you run Aperture, iPhoto, and iTunes on macOS Catalina.
-[Click to download the Retroactive app](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.2/Retroactive.1.2.zip), or [view the release page](https://github.com/cormiertyshawn895/Retroactive/releases).
+It also lets you run Final Cut Pro 7, Logic Pro 9, and fix Keynote ’09 on macOS Mojave and macOS High Sierra.
+[Click to download the Retroactive app](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.3/Retroactive.1.3.zip), or [view the release page](https://github.com/cormiertyshawn895/Retroactive/releases).

 ### Opening Retroactive